 Our mission is to bridge this gap by educating the market and providing businesses with the coverage they need to safeguard against claims that could otherwise lead to financial ruin.

-I grew up and studied in Liverpool, completing my degree in Accountancy and Finance at the University of Liverpool.
+I grew up in Liverpool studying Accountancy and Finance at the University of Liverpool.
 It has always been a dream of mine to own my own financial business that improves its community - not just a typical local firm, but something larger that impacts wider society.

 My working career has been in finance, starting with work experience at a local accountancy firm on Penny Lane.
 At TSB, I was inspired by the public when working for various branches in Manchester.
 I learnt to appreciate my financial literacy and felt a sense of responsibility in helping others with my expertise.